-In April 2015, the European Parliament, the Council and the Commission reached a provisional political agreement on this reform.
 In December 2015, following a process of negotiations between Member States and the EU institutions, the European Parliament and Council approved the European trade mark reform package.
 The new trade mark Directive and the new European Union trade mark regulation were published in the Official Journal of the European Union on 23 and 24 December 2015 respectively.

 Implementation of the EU Trade Mark Directive 2015/2436 in Ireland